andreassolberg/jso/README.md

 Options to JSO constructor

-* `providerID`: OPTIONAL This is just a name tag that is used to prefix data stored in the browser.
+* `providerID`: **OPTIONAL** This is just a name tag that is used to prefix data stored in the browser.
 It can be anything you'd like :)
-* `client_id`: The client idenfier of your client that is trusted by the provider.
+* `client_id`: **REQUIRED** The client idenfier of your client that is trusted by the provider.
 As JSO uses the implicit grant flow, there is now use for a client secret.
-* `authorization`: REQUIRED The authorization URL endpoint of the OAuth server
+* `authorization`: **REQUIRED** The authorization URL endpoint of the OAuth server
-* `redirect_uri`: OPTIONAL (may be needed by the provider).
+* `redirect_uri`: **OPTIONAL** (may be needed by the provider).
 The URI that the user will be redirected back to when completed.
 This should be the same URL that the page is presented on.
+* `scopes.require`: Control what scopes are required in the authorization request.
+This list if used when looking through cached tokens to see if we would like to use any of the existing.
+* `scopes.request`: Control what scopes are requested in the authorization request.
+When none of the cached tokens will be used, and a new one will be request, the `scopes.request` list will be included in the authorization request.
 * `default_lifetime` : Seconds with default lifetime of an access token.
 If set to `false`, it means permanent.
 Default is 3600.
 This only matters if expires_in was not sent from the server, which should ALWAYS be the case.
 * `permanent_scope`: A scope that indicates that the lifetime of the access token is infinite. (not well-tested.)
-* `scopes.require`: Control what scopes are required in the authorization request.
-This list if used when looking through cached tokens to see if we would like to use any of the existing.
-* `scopes.request`: Control what scopes are requested in the authorization request.
-When none of the cached tokens will be used, and a new one will be request, the `scopes.request` list will be included in the authorization request.
 * `response_type`: Default response_type for all authorization requests.
 Default: `token`.
 Can be overriden to in example use OpenID Connect

-Options to `getToken(opts)`

-* `allowia`: Set to false if user interaction is not allowed.
-Used for passive iframe loader.
-If set to false a `prompt=none` paramter is added to the authorizatino request as specified in OpenID Connect.
-* `allowredir`: Throw an exception if getToken would imply redirecting the user.
-Typically you would like to use checkToken() instead of using this.
-* `response_type`: Override for this specific request.
-* `scopes.require`: Override for this specific request.
-* `scopes.request`: Override for this specific request.

-Options to `checkToken(opts)`

-* `scopes.require`: Override for this specific request.